claritylab/lucida/tools/README.md

 and then install Facebook Thrift.
-The `Makefile` guarantees that, but if for some reason you reverse the order (both compiled and installed), simply go back to Facebook Thrift: `cd fbthrift/thrift/` and `sudo make install` which should not take long.
+The `Makefile` guarantees that, but if for some reason you reverse the order (both compiled and installed), simply go back to Facebook Thrift: `cd fbthrift/thrift/` and `sudo make install` which should not take too long because it is already compiled.